turbot/tailpipe-docs/docs/collect/custom-tables.md

 Tailpipe [plugins](manage/plugin) define tables for common log sources and formats.
 You don't need to define these tables; simply create one or more [partition](manage\partition) for the table and begin [collecting logs](manage/collection).

-But what if your logs are not in a standard format, or are not currently supported by a plugin?
+But what if your logs are not in a standard format or are not currently supported by a plugin?
 No problem!  **Custom tables** enable you to collect data from arbitrary log files and other sources.

 The process is straightforward:
 - First [define a `format`](#define-the-format) that describes how to extract the fields from the source.